jadb18/Unicode-Display/README.md

 ## Overview

- Anything in the Unicode Character Database (UCD) can be represented, as is still possible to view the encodings for characters in other languages even if a necessary font is not installed to display the characters.
-As an example, the Traditional Chinese glyph for *biáng*, shown below, exists as of Unicode version 15.1, but not yet in many system fonts, so the glyph would appear as a blank or "�".
-I used a custom font to display it in the application.
+ Anything in the Unicode Character Database (UCD) can be represented, as it is still possible to view the encodings for characters from uninstalled languages or even if a necessary font is not installed to display the characters.

+ As an example, the Simplified Chinese character for *biáng*, shown below, exists as of Unicode version 15.1, but not yet in many system fonts, so the glyph would appear as a blank or "�".
+I used the [BabelStone Han font](https://www.babelstone.co.uk/Fonts/Han.html) to display the glpyh in the application.

 ![Chinese character for biáng with codepoint 30edd with UTF eight and sixteen encodings and byte size](/Resources/U+30EDD%20Example.png)